Pololu G2 High-Power Motor Driver 18v17

 Warning: This motor driver has no over-temperature shut-off.
 An over-temperature or over-current condition can cause permanent damage to the motor driver.
 You might consider using either the driver’s integrated current sense output or an external current sensor to monitor your current draw.

-Two 8-pin straight breakaway male headers and two 2-pin 5mm terminal blocks are included with each motor driver.
+Two 8-pin straight breakaway male headers and a 4-pin set of 5mm terminal blocks are included with each motor driver.
+Please note that the terminal blocks might come as one continuous (not separable) 4-pin piece or as two 2-pin pieces that can slide together to form a 4-pin strip.
 You can solder the terminal blocks to the four large through-holes to make your motor and motor power connections, or you can solder one of the 1×8 0.1″ header strips into the smaller through-holes that border these larger holes.
 Note, however, that the terminal blocks are only rated for 16 A, and each header pin pair is only rated for a combined 6 A, so for higher-power applications, thick wires should be soldered directly to the board.

 The other 1×8 header strip can be soldered into the small holes on the logic connection side of the board to enable use with solderless breadboards, perfboards, or 0.1″ connectors, or you can solder wires directly to these holes for the most compact installation.